Miguel-999-max/WRO2026_MINAGURO_IES-HERMOGENES-RODRIGUEZ/README.md

 <details>
 <summary><b>9.4 Raspberry pi pico 2 and VSCode startup</b></summary>
 <br>
-<strong>01.Firmware of the Raspberry Pi Pico 2</strong>➜ First of all, you’ll need to install a firmware on the Raspberry Pi Pico 2 so that we can load programmes onto it and use it in VScode.
+<strong>Firmware of the Raspberry Pi Pico 2</strong>➜ First of all, you’ll need to install a firmware on the Raspberry Pi Pico 2 so that we can load programmes onto it and use it in VScode.
 You can find the firmware on the official website <a href="https://micropython.org/download/RPI_PICO2/">MicroPython for Raspberry Pi Pico 2</a>, download it here.
 We’ll explain how to do this step by:
 <br>
 </br>
 *Press and hold the white BOOTSEL button on your Raspberry Pi Pico 2 board; without letting go, connect the board to your computer using a compatible USB cable.
 Release the button once the computer has recognised the card.
 It will appear as an external USB storage device.